A spectral mixture representation of isotropic kernels with application to random Fourier features: Mixture representation of spectral distributions

 \section{Mixture representation of spectral distributions}

-In this section, we show that the spectral distribution of (multivariate) isotropic kernels can always be characterized as a scale mixture of symmetric stable distributions (Theorem~\ref{thm:isotropic_random_projection}).
+In this section, we show that the spectral distribution of (multivariate) isotropic kernels in $\Phi_\infty$ can always be characterized as a scale mixture of symmetric stable distributions (Theorem~\ref{thm:isotropic_random_projection}).
 We characterize this scaling distribution and use it to decompose the random projections of several multivariate isotropic kernels of interest, and easily create new ones (Table~\ref{tab:new_random_projections}).

-In order to describe this characterization of multivariate spectral distributions, we need the following definition. \begin{defn} For any $\alpha\in(0,2]$, let $\boldsymbol{S}_{\alpha}$ be a $d$-dimensional random vector with characteristic function $\phi_{\alpha}$ given by
+To do so, we need the following definition. \begin{defn} For any $\alpha\in(0,2]$, let $\boldsymbol{S}_{\alpha}$ be a $d$-dimensional random vector with characteristic function $\phi_{\alpha}$ given by